sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 The idea behind automatic update is simple: if there's a newer version of the Valheim server, upgrade the current server to it.
 Updating the Valheim server is necessary due to Valheim's client-server model: whenever the game gets new content, the servers also get updates.
 Further, updates to the game are pushed unilaterally--players have no choice whether to update or not.
 If there is a version mismatch between a game client and a server, players cannot join the server!
 This means there is no way around updating the server.

 The "easy" way to do the update is have the human admin be notified when an update is available.
-The human admin then needs to shut down the server, perform the update, and then restart the server.
+The human admin needs to shut down the server, perform the update, and then restart the server.
 These are all manual steps that have a single point of failure: the human admin needs to be available.
-Imagine the admin is sick, loses internet connection, or otherwise is unavailable for a longer period of time; there is the potential for unacceptable downtime for a 24/7 server.
+Imagine the admin is sick, loses internet connection, or otherwise is unavailable for a longer period of time; there is the potential for unacceptable downtime for a dedicated server.

-Automatic update further reduces manual administration of the server since no human needs to be involved, allowing it to be closer to a true 24/7 uptime.
+Automatic update further reduces manual administration of the server since no human needs to be involved, allowing it to be closer to a true 24/7 uptime experience.
 Valheim is still in its infancy and we can continue to expect a stream of new content and bug fixes that automatic update will handle without friction.

 In summary: